vanderschaarlab/autoprognosis/README.md

   --output TEXT             Where to save the demonstrator files.
 The content
                             of the folder can be directly used for deployments(for example, to Heroku).
+  --heroku_app TEXT         Optional.
+If provided, the script tries to deploy
+                            the demonstrator to Heroku, to the specified Heroku app name.
   --help                    Show this message and exit.
 ```
 ### Build a demonstrator for a classification task